CallumJMac/CallumJMac.github.io/_posts/2024-05-13-advanced_retrieval.md

   - Retrieval-augmented Generation (RAG)
   - Information Retrieval
 ---

+Please see the link to the GitHub Repo at the end of the post!

 ## Introduction

 In the ever-evolving landscape of information retrieval, relying solely on simple vector search methods often falls short of delivering effective results.
 While vectors that are semantically close in a particular embedding model may seem promising, they don't always guarantee optimal outcomes out of the box.
-This blog delves into the nuances of advanced retrieval techniques for Retrieval-Augmented Generation (RAG), shedding light on the underlying intuition, relevancy challenges, and the role of distractors.
+This blog delves into the nuances of advanced retrieval techniques for Retrieval-Augmented Generation (RAG), shedding light on the geometrical intuitions, challenges with chunk relevancy and noise, and how to enhance information retrieval using user feedback.

 <p align="center">
   <img src="/images/4_advanced retrieval/librarian.png" alt="“LLM EVALS HOW TO BUILD TESTING LARGE LANGUAGE MODELS" />